de Sitter Vacua from Ten Dimensions: Introduction

 In this work we provide a ten-dimensional description of the de Sitter scenario of \cite{KKLT}.
 This problem has been examined in \cite{Moritz:2017xto,Hamada:2018qef,Gautason:2018gln,Carta:2019rhx,Gautason:2019jwq,Hamada:2019ack,Bena:2019mte} (see also the earlier works \cite{Koerber:2007xk,Baumann:2010sx,Dymarsky:2010mf}).
 As we will explain below, our analysis aligns with some aspects of these works, but also resolves certain puzzles that were implicit in the literature.

 Our approach is a computation from an elementary starting point.
 Beginning with the ten-dimensional action of type I string theory, we derive the two-gaugino and four-gaugino couplings on D7-branes, and then compute the ten-dimensional stress-energy sourced by a gaugino bilinear expectation value $\langle\lambda\lambda\rangle$.
-Taking $\langle\lambda\lambda\rangle$ to have the value predicted by the four-dimensional super-Yang-Mills theory --- and we stress that this step is the only point at which information from four dimensions is injected --- we compute the four-dimensional scalar curvature determined by the ten-dimensional equations of motion.
-Comparing to the scalar curvature determined by the four-dimensional Einstein equations equipped with the scalar potential of \cite{KKLT}, we find an exact match.
-This match holds whether or not anti-D3-branes are present, and applies at the level of the scalar potential for the K\"ahler modulus, not just in on-shell vacuum configurations.
+Then, taking $\langle\lambda\lambda\rangle$ to have the value predicted by the four-dimensional super-Yang-Mills theory --- and we stress that this step is the only point at which information from four dimensions is injected --- we compute the four-dimensional scalar curvature determined by the ten-dimensional equations of motion.

+In order to evaluate the contribution of the D7-brane gaugino-flux coupling, we use the Killing spinor equations for compactification on a generalized complex geometry, with which we establish that in a supersymmetric configuration the generalized complex geometry superpotential equals the full superpotential of the four-dimensional theory.
+We then compare the scalar curvature resulting from the ten-dimensional configuration to the scalar curvature determined by the four-dimensional Einstein equations equipped with the scalar potential of \cite{KKLT}.
+We prove that the match is exact in the supersymmetric vacuum.
+Furthermore, provided that the generalized complex geometry superpotential continues to equal the full superpotential in off-shell configurations --- which we find very plausible but do not prove here --- our ten-dimensional computation of the scalar potential for the K\"ahler modulus continues to precisely match the four-dimensional theory, in the presence of anti-D3-branes as well as off-shell.